Skip to content

 [57:34] Thanks very much.
 I’m going to turn it back now to Gokhan.

-[58:30] In the last 12 months, we have continued to build up that offer by providing domain-specific capabilities and modules.
-Modules such as Supply Chain and Asset Management help our customers by providing out-of-the-box data connections, data models, transformations, pipelines, and reports – all out of the box – helping our customers become even more productive to solve domain-specific problems.
+And, in the last 12 months, we have continued to build up that offer by providing domain-specific capabilities and modules.
+Modules such as Supply Chain and Asset Management help our customers by providing out-of-the-box data connections, data models, transformations, pipelines, and reports – all out of the box – help our customers become even more productive to hellp solve domain-specific problems.

 [59:05] The Data Fabric, in general, is an architecture pattern, and what our customers do with our solutions is build that architecture pattern in an easy-to-use, simple, integrated way.
-It can be a game-changer for a lot of people, because this enables building AI models and AI solutions at scale, and it can also be a game-changer in terms of building the trusted AI solutions that we all want and need.
+And, it can be a game-changer for a lot of people, because this enables building the AI models, AI solutions at scale.
+And, it can also be a game-changer in terms of building the trusted AI solutions that we all want and need.

-[59:37] In the last 12 months, as I said, when we built up the Data Fabric Studio offer, we realized that our customers also needed domain-specific, industry-specific solutions.
-So we started building these modules that are accelerators to really build up domain-specific capabilities with out-of-the-box connectors, data models, and data pipelines.
+[59:37] So, in the last 12 months, as I said, when we built up the Data Fabric Studio offer, we realized that our customers also needed domain-specific, industry-specific solutions.
+So, we started building these modules that are accelerators to really building up domain-specific capabilities with out-of-the-box connectors, data models, and data pipelines.

 Data Fabric Studio with Health Model: Empowering Healthcare Through Simplified Data Solutions